biareiam/The-House-of-Books/testing.md

 - Shopping

-    - As a user, I would like to see the product price and description, among other informations.
+    - As a user, I would like to see the product price and description, among other information.
-      - Upon clicking on an book image, the user is brought to the book page where the book's price and description are shown.
+      - Upon clicking on a book image, the user is brought to the book page where the book's price and description are shown.

 <img width="642" alt="product-detail" src="https://user-images.githubusercontent.com/65717229/175827093-09f2c786-fca9-48bf-9032-627b55c853fe.PNG">